-- firstly, to develop a critical understanding of the way school violence is perceived and conceptualised by the crucial social actors in the participant countries; - secondly, to reflect on sustainable means for preventing and combatting violence at school, as part of the wider goals of the CoE Charter on building a democratic citizenship and human rights education; - thirdly, to formulate suggestions for further action aiming to raise awareness and develop strategies for preventing and combatting violence at schools.
+- firstly, to develop a critical understanding of the way school violence is perceived and conceptualised by the crucial social actors in the participant countries; - secondly, to reflect on sustainable means for preventing and combatting violence at school, as part of the wider goals of the CoE Charter on supporting democratic citizenship and human rights education; - thirdly, to formulate suggestions for further action aiming to raise awareness and develop strategies for preventing and combatting violence at schools.

 The chapter consists of three sections.
-Section one drawingupon the findings of the focus group interviews and relevant literature aims to provide for a reflective understanding of school violence as it is conceptualised in the participant countries.
+Section one drawing upon the findings of the focus group interviews and relevant literature, aims to provide for a reflective understanding of school violence as it is conceptualised in the participant countries.
 More specifically, it discusses the awareness of violence at school, the definitions of violence, the reasons, forms and subjects of violence, the settings, places and occasions where violence takes place, the major variables of violence, and the main characteristics of perpetrators and victims.

-Section two, explores the concept of the "whole community" approach as a means for preventing violence at school and developing a democratic school culture.
-The third section of this chapter, based on the views of the focus groups informants, outlines some suggestions for further action at two levels, those of the school community and the education policy.
+Closing of the Athens meeting, Greece, 1st March 2016 Section two explores the concept of the "whole community" approach as a means for preventing violence at school and developing a democratic school culture.

+The third section of this chapter, based on the views of the participants of the focus groups, outlines some suggestions for further action on two levels, that of the school community and that of education policy.
 All of the suggestions for further action are options and possibilities, and form an agenda for reflective action.
-They are not single-use solutions, nor would they be a panacea forall the multifaceted problems school communities face.
+They are not single-use solutions, nor would they be a panacea for all the multifaceted problems school communities face.